 Early teens-They find it difficult to listen to long winding explanations.
 It is better to ask their understanding of the situation at home and answer their questions honestly.

-Older teens : today are already seeing substance use and addiction around them in their friends so identifying the same in their parents is not difficult.
-Hence , trying to minimize their loved ones usage is not right.
-An opening to the conversation can be that “ you had seen your dad trip down the stairs and I had to help him get to bed. “ they will share similar experience and from there it can be explained that the parent is afflicted by addiction , what it is, and how the effort is to motivate them to go for treatment to a alcohol/drug rehab.
+Older teens: today are already seeing substance use and addiction around them in their friends so identifying the same in their parents is not difficult.
+Hence, trying to minimize their loved one's usage is not right.
+An opening to the conversation can be that “ you had seen your dad trip down the stairs and I had to help him get to bed. “ they will share a similar experience and from there it can be explained that the parent is afflicted by addiction, what it is, and how the effort is to motivate them to go for treatment to an alcohol/drug rehab.